OlvynChuru/JavaPrograms/README.md

 This program takes in a string and finds all the distinct letters in the string.
 It has methods for returning the string that shows the distinct letters, a count of the number of distinct letters, or whether or not it containsall the letters.
 It can also display all this information.
 The main method prompts you to enter a string as the input, though you could also call one of the other methods by itself.

+If you enter "The earth is yellow." into the main method, it prints out:
+Letters found: A   E  HI  L  O  RST  W Y
+Number of different letters: 11
+All letters found: No

 Find_Formula: